All Products

 ]

-The sequence length for model training in multi-round chats is significantly longer, and the number of intention recognition scenarios that use multi-round chats is limited.
-We recommend using the multi-round chat mode for model training only if the single-round chat mode cannot meet your business requirements.
-The following section provides an example of the single-round chat mode to illustrate the complete process.
+Multi-round chat training requires significantly longer sequence lengths, and scenarios using multi-round chats are limited.
+Use the multi-round chat mode only if single-round chat cannot meet business requirements.
+The following section uses single-round chat to illustrate the complete process.

 Use iTAG to label data

-You can label data in iTAG of PAI to generate a training dataset that meets specific requirements by performing the following steps:
+Label data in iTAG of PAI to generate a training dataset that meets specific requirements:

 1. Register the data used for iTAG labeling to a PAI dataset.